Single Day-ahead Coupling (SDAC)

 Input data to PCR EUPHEMIA are the network capacities and constraints provided by the TSOs and the bids and offers provided by the NEMOs.

-PCR EUPHEMIA matches energy demand and supply for 24 hours simultaneously.
+PCR EUPHEMIA matches energy demand and supply for a full 24 hour-period.
 The algorithm runs a combinatorial optimization process based on (i) the modelling of the matching problem (ii) the implementation of dedicated branch-and-bound strategies and (iii) the utilization of a standard optimization solver.
 The code of the algorithm uses Java and is interfaced with the matching system via an Oracle database.

 Output data are clearing prices, matched trades, scheduled exchanges, and the net position of bidding areas.